kfatehi/guardrc/README.md

   gem 'guardrc'
 ```

+Run bundle, bundle install, etc to get it installed.

 Next, in your Guardfile, require guardrc and eval your external file with Guardrc's help
 ```ruby
   # Guardfile